 Don't be a silly sausage, you can't pet Schrodinger's Cat because he isn't real.
 He's a hypothetical cat in an 80-year-old thought experiment.

+So rather than make him cute and pettable, I decided to make him an arsehole.
 I mean, a really grumpy arsehole of a cat.

 Don't believe me?
 Just look at him.